 Charity Hub is a clean and simple WP theme.
 I included this theme because it’s friendly to use and navigate due to its simplicity.

 As a theme originally released in 2014, Charity Hub has been around for a long time and has been continuously updated over its lifetime.
 In fact, the newest update was just over a month ago.
 The benefit of this is a highly reliable theme.
 No code is perfect, but after three years of updates and thousands of users to submit bug reports, it’s more refined than many other themes on the market.
 Use it to create a website for organizing charitable events, church services, or other community services.

-This premium theme is extremely flexible thanks to the “Limitless page builder” included.
+This premium theme is extremely flexible, thanks to the “Limitless page builder” included.
 Users have noted that they find it easy to use in the reviews.
 There’s also a built-in donation system via PayPal and a “Cause” post type for promoting the causes you’re currently working on.
 This means you won’t need to install a WooCommerce donation plugin or add a third-party solution to start accepting charitable gifts through your website.

 8. Callista by TemplateMonster

-This specific charity WordPress theme is loaded with a variety of tools and effects that establish an unrivaled overall performance and a fresh design.
+This specific charity WordPress theme is loaded with various tools and effects that establish an unrivaled overall performance and a fresh design.

 The Callista web template was made for every kind of non-profit organization.
-It’s fully responsive, so it looks great on desktops and mobile-devices.
-If you want to put up a successful resource site with WordPress, you need to use a strong and fully-fledged theme that supports many forms and plugins.
+It’s fully responsive, so it looks great on desktops and mobile devices.
+If you want to put up a successful resource site with WordPress, you need to use a strong and fully-fledged theme supporting many forms and plugins.
 Furthermore, it needs to meet the latest SEO practices, which will let your website get up in the search engine rankings.

-Callista has all of this plus a spectacular layout that stands apart among the other templates and will seize the attention of visitors.
+Callista has all of this plus a spectacular layout that stands apart among the other templates and will seize visitors’ attention.
 A detailed documentation file, as well as free round-the-clock tech support, are included.